List of Oz characters (post-Baum): Humpy

 Humpy is a live test dummy that appears in Thompson's The Lost King of Oz (1925).

 He was originally in Hollywood until Dorothy briefly arrived and brought him to the Land of Oz.
 After escaping the Back-woodsmen of the Back Woods, the two of them run into Kabumpo who carries them on his back.
 Humpy, Dorothy, and Kabumpo come across Mombi, Snip, Tora, and Pajuka where it was thought that Humpy was the long-lost King Pastoria.
 After it was discovered that Tora is actually King Pastoria and he allows his daughter Princess Ozma to continue ruling the Emerald City, King Pastoria started a tailor shop in the Emerald City with Humpy working as his tailor's dummy.

 Jam

 Jonathan Andrew Manley, nicknamed "Jam", is a boy from Ohio who is the son of a biologist and first appears in Rachel Cosgrove Payes' The Hidden Valley of Oz (1951).
 He alongside two guinea pigs and a laboratory rat (Percy) arrived in Gillikin Country on a large collapsible kite.
 After escaping from Terp the Terrible, Jam befriended Dorothy, Scarecrow, Tin Man, Cowardly Lion, and Hungry Tiger who agreed to help him against Terp the Terrible.
 They even get a new party member in the form of the Leopard with the Changeable Spots.
 After Terp the Terrible is defeated, Jam attends a celebratory banquet before he is returned to Ohio by Princess Ozma and the Wizard of Oz.

 While Payes brought Percy the rat back for further appearances, Jam never appeared again in her work.

+Jam is a main character in The Blue Emperor of Oz (1966) by Henry Blossom, which enjoyed a limited circulation due to copyright issues.